johnkirtley/Keycode-Generator/README.md

 # Keycode-Generator

-A simple tool that allows you to discover keycodes by pressing the desired keys.
+A simple tool that allows you to discover keyboard keycodes.